-ATTRACTIVE BUSINESS ENVIRONMENT

-JOBS & GROWTH
+ATTRACTIVE BUSINESS ENVIRONMENT JOBS & GROWTH

-These goals break down into eight more detailed outcomes.

 Jersey has a skilled workforce, aligned to the needs of business Why is this outcome important?

 Jersey's future economic success will be significantly influenced by the skills of our people.
 Continuing to develop a highly, relevantly, skilled workforce, and ensuring this talent is applied effectively in sustainable employment is essential to improving productivity and sustainable economic growth.
 Equipping our workforce, and those entering it, with the skills that employers need is critical to the attraction and creation of high quality jobs.
 Today